 This forecast remains subject to change, depending on river operations and catchment rainfall.
 More information on upstream conditions and forecasts can be found in the Murray-Darling Basin Authority's Weekly Flow Report.

 Water allocations

-The projected minimum opening allocation for South Australian River Murray irrigators for the 2025-26 water year is 100 percent.
+The opening allocation for South Australian River Murray water users for the 2025-26 water year is 100 percent.
+Allocations will be issued for use from 1 July 2025.